 And so to the final leg, centred around Jodhpur – the Blue City.
-First, to Rohet Garh, a romantic haveli hotel outside the city, that’s home to the thakur (lord) of Jodhpur.
-It’s particularly atmospheric at night, as guests gather for gin and tonics on the lawn and musicians play.
+First, to Rohet Garh, a romantic haveli, home to the thakur (lord) of Jodhpur, that’s especially atmospheric at night, as guests gather for gin and tonics on the lawn and musicians play.

 Spend another day winding through Jodhpur’s indigo-hued houses and lively bazaars, which spread out around Ghanta Ghar, the clock tower.
-Make sure you visit ‘omelette man’, located by the northern gate of Sadar Market: feted in the world’s press and documented on YouTube for his ability to make thousands of massala omelettes a day from his tiny egg-stacked stall.
-Ask him for the secret recipe (he won’t tell…)
+Don’t miss ‘omelette man’ by the northern gate of Sadar Market: feted in the world’s press and documented on YouTube for his ability to make thousands of massala omelettes a day from his tiny egg-stacked stall.
+Ask him for the recipe (he won’t tell…)

-After eating, continue to an area known as the JDH Urban Regeneration Project, which fans out around the Toorji stepwell.
-You find these ancient irrigation tanks throughout northern India, but this one is special, as it’s been spruced up.
+After, continue to an area known as the JDH Urban Regeneration Project, which fans out around the Toorji stepwell.
+You find these ancient irrigation tanks throughout northern India, but this one is special and spruced up.
 From the Stepwell Cafe, with its Instagrammable interiors and triple-height terraces, watch as daredevil kids dive-bomb into the water.
 Designer boutiques, such as Ayurvedic cosmetics company Forest Essentials, line the streets.
 But if you want to bed down in this up-and-coming enclave, stay at Raas hotel, with a rooftop terrace that has superlative views of cliff-raised Mehrangarh Fort – the best site in Jodphur.

-After all that adventure, you’ll be in need some rest – and there’s no better place than Mihir Garh.
-This golden-hued palace emerges from the Thar Desert like a castle crafted from sand.
-Built a decade ago, it was crafted to include all the bells and whistles of a five-star hotel and accordingly claimed a ‘Best Pool with a View’ nomination at the recent Mr & Mrs Smith Hotel Awards.
-However, you might not spend too much time in the main pool itself, as each of the nine suites has a private Jacuzzi or plunge pool, where you can watch peacocks prance and birds dart across the desert from your roomside terrace.
+After all that adventure, it’s time to rest – and there’s no better place than Mihir Garh.
+This golden-hued palace emerges from the Thar Desert like a castle crafted from sand, with nine suites – each with a private Jacuzzi or plunge pool – from where you can watch peacocks prance and birds dart across the desert.